 1. Facilitate open communication

-Many organisations, especially the larger ones, stick to a rigid hierarchy that can make it difficult for those across the organisation to communicate and collaborate.
+Many organizations, especially the larger ones, stick to a rigid hierarchy that can make it difficult for those across the organization to communicate and collaborate.

 The typical employee may find it particularly difficult to convey their ideas to upper management, unsure about how they will react or if it is even possible to communicate with them at all.